Nørdre Kalvehølotinden

 Nørdre Kalvehølotinden is a mountain in Vang Municipality in Innlandet county, Norway.
 The 2019 m tall mountain is located about 28 km north of the village of Vang i Valdres.
 It is the 165th tallest peak in Norway.
-The mountain is surrounded by several other notable mountains including Raslet and Rasletinden to the northeast, Kalvehøgde to the north, and Torfinnstindene to the northwest.
+The mountain is surrounded by several other notable mountains including Raslet and Rasletinden to the northeast, Kalvehøgde to the north, and Torfinnstindane to the northwest.
 The lake Bygdin lies just south of the mountain.